ISISComputingGroup/ibex_developers_manual/WPI-Aladdin-Syringe-Pump.md

  - Communication command is terminated with <CR>.
  - Communication return starts with <STX> and is terminated with <ETX>.

+Command float formatting:

+The device requires strict formatting on its floats.
+The output value must fit 5 characters and be within the range `9999. to .9999`.

 # Specifications